 Explanation: Masaccio's use of linear perspective in "The Holy Trinity" was groundbreaking, creating the illusion of three-dimensional space on a flat surface.
 This mathematical approach to perspective became fundamental to Renaissance art.

-Correct Answer: C. Stream of consciousness
+Correct Answer: D. Stream of consciousness

 Explanation: Joyce's stream of consciousness technique in "Ulysses" revolutionized modern fiction by directly presenting characters' thoughts and sensations in an unfiltered way, influencing countless writers after him.

-Correct Answer: A. Twelve-tone technique
+Correct Answer: E. Twelve-tone technique

 Explanation: Schoenberg's twelve-tone technique revolutionized modern classical music by giving equal importance to all twelve notes of the chromatic scale, breaking from traditional tonality and influencing avant-garde composition.